istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 {{< /tip >}}

-In the following, the task is divided into two parts.
+The rest of this task is divided into two parts.

-* If you want to enable mutual TLS for your workloads one after one, you can go to the section [gradually enable mutual TLS for services](/docs/tasks/security/authentication/mtls-migration/#option-1-gradually-enable-mutual-tls-for-services), which instructs the process using simple examples.
+* If you want to enable mutual TLS for your workloads one by one, refer to [gradually enable mutual TLS for services](/docs/tasks/security/authentication/mtls-migration/#option-1-gradually-enable-mutual-tls-for-services), which describes the process using simple examples.

-* Or, if you want to enable mutual TLS for the entire cluster, you can go to the section [globally enable mutual TLS for the cluster](/docs/tasks/security/authentication/mtls-migration/#option-2-globally-enable-mutual-tls-for-the-cluster).
+* If you want to enable mutual TLS for the entire cluster, refer to [globally enable mutual TLS for the cluster](/docs/tasks/security/authentication/mtls-migration/#option-2-globally-enable-mutual-tls-for-the-cluster).

 ## Option 1: gradually enable mutual TLS for services